workerb-io/meta-json-generator/README.md

 - usage: in root meta.json file description property

 ### _folderDescription_
-- type: object
+- type: array
-- value: an object with folder path/ description as key value pair
+- value: an array of object having folder path/ description as key value pair

 ```
+    [
-    {
+        {   path: "/boards/option/lists",
-        "/boards/option/lists": "Display all the lists of the board"
+            description: "Display all the lists of the board"
         }
+    ]
 ```